Clifford-Deformed Compass Codes: Decoder

+Clifford deformations do not change the location or support qubits of the stabilizers.
+As a result, a syndrome found on both the deformed and undeformed codes is caused by errors that are equivalent up to the Clifford transformations.
+We can understand this as follows.
+Suppose that $\ket{\Bar{\psi}}$ is the logical state of an elongated compass code and $\ket{\Bar{\psi'}}$ the logical state of a deformed version of the code.
+Then, $\ket{\Bar{\psi'}} = U\ket{\Bar{\psi}}$ where $U = \Pi_{i\in\mathcal{C}} H_i$ and $\mathcal{C}$ is the set of qubits that undergo a Hadamard transformation according to the Clifford deformation.
+Equivalently, $X (Z)$ errors on qubits that undergo a Hadamard transformation would satisfy $X \ket{\psi'} = H(Z\ket{\psi}) (Z \ket{\psi'} = H(X\ket{\psi}) )$ with probability $p_x (p_z)$.
+This highlights the fact that $X (Z)$ errors occurring on the deformed qubits with probability $p_x (p_z)$ translate to $Z (X)$ errors on the undeformed code with probability $p_x (p_z)$.
+Thus, decoding syndromes on the deformed code would be equivalent to decoding syndromes on the undeformed code under the following noise model:

-As a result, we can decode the syndromes on $\mathcal{C}'_{\ell}$ using the CSS decoder graphs of $\mathcal{C}_{\ell}$ with weights modified according to the inhomogeneous noise model.
-After decoding, we apply the Clifford transformations to the recovery operators to obtain the appropriate correction to be applied on $\mathcal{C}'_{\ell}$.
+We decode the syndromes on the deformed code using the CSS decoder graphs of the undeformed code with weights modified according to the inhomogeneous noise model (see Eq. \ref{eq:newnoisemodel}).
+After decoding, we apply the Clifford transformations to the recovery operators to obtain the appropriate correction.

 We can see the effect of bias on our decoder by looking at the weights of the edges in our decoder graphs.
 The input to our decoder will be the $X$ and $Z$ decoder graphs of the CSS code.
 When $\eta = 0.5$, all probabilities of error are the same so the edges have the same weight.
-However, as the bias increases, the edges of the $X$($Z$) decoder graphs will have edges with weights determined by $p_z$($p_x$) corresponding to qubits that don't undergo a Clifford deformation and $p_x$($p_z$) for qubits that do.
+However, as the bias increases, the edges of the $X$($Z$) decoder graphs will have edges with weights determined by $p_z$($p_x$) corresponding to qubits that do not undergo a Clifford deformation and $p_x$($p_z$) for qubits that do.
 Using this, we can classify the edges on the $X$ and $Z$ decoder graphs as either having high weight (low probability of error) or low weight (high probability of error).